WFH: Where We’ve Been – And What Now? Part 1 of 2

 What is the point of sharing this conversation?
 We at mac-tech want you to know that we get it.
-We are going through it, too, we’re learning from our clients and from each other, and we’re as committed to both as were at mac-tech’s founding, going-on twenty years ago.
+We are going through it too, we’re learning from our clients and from each other, and we’re as committed to both as were at mac-tech’s founding, nearly twenty years ago.

 Obviously, technology has made this new world of work possible, but has it made it easier?
 How are we going to live with it?
 What should be different?
 What tools are missing or inadequate?

 We would love to hear your perspective.
 Please comment and let us know how WFH has impacted your business.
 What have you learned?
 Good and bad!

 “Yet, as a people-focused company, we knew that the new reality of work would be a mixed blessing.
 Where once it seemed a privilege to ‘work from home’, this was different.
 So, we sat down as a group – correction, we set up a video call – and we asked each other, ‘how’s it going?’”